 Another design feature that affected our comfort on the trail is the hip belt.
 Most of the packs in this review have a load-bearing hip belt, but we still found a varying degree of comfort between some of them.
 The CamelBak Sequoia and Gregory Jade 28 have hip belts that cover our hip bones with a lot amount of padding.
-The Deuter ACT Trail 22 uses a wide swatch of unpadded mesh as its hip belt, which didn't feel very comfortable after a long day on the trail, and the Mammut Lithia Speed's hip belt also provides a good amount of coverage but has significantly thinner padding than the Sequoia or Jade.
-Some of the options we tested, like the Deuter Futura 22, Osprey Hikelite 18, and REI Co-op Trail 25 have webbing-only hip belts.
+The Gregory Maya's hip belt also provides a good amount of coverage but has significantly thinner padding than the Sequoia or Jade.
+Some of the options we tested, like the Deuter Futura 22, Cotopaxi Luzon 24, and both REI models (the Trail 25 and Flash 18) have webbing-only hip belts.
 They'll help keep the bag from shifting around on your back, but don't transfer any of the load off of your shoulders.
 We felt less comfortable in all of those models when carrying a heavier load in them as a result.
 Both ultralight models we tested, the Osprey Ultralight and Sea to Summit Ultra-Sil, lack hip belts altogether but are best used for entirely different adventures than their "hippy" counterparts.

 A final thing to consider for comfort is the cut of the shoulder straps.
 Women's specific models tend to have less space between the straps and more of an S-curve to them to accommodate a women's physique.
 If your shoulders are broader than the "average" woman's, you might find that the shoulder straps dig into your neck no matter how you adjust your pack.
 In that case, it's over to the men's section for you.
 Sometimes manufacturers go too far in tailoring to a woman's physique, and in Patagonia's case they overshot the mark with their new Nine Trails 26 model.
 The shoulder straps are cut so closely together that they dug into all of our testers' necks, making this the least comfortable option in this review.
 The photo below shows the Deuter Futura 22's well-spaced straps (left) compared to the too-close ones on the Patagonia Nine Trails 26 (right).